thomashefele/ExVivoOrganDataCapture/README.md

   ![Sensors 2](https://user-images.githubusercontent.com/116929892/223640169-f2813a53-d90b-42fe-b374-86cded7b3b08.png)

-- If connected to a cloud database (see "Establishing Database Connection" below), the data will be uploaded to the database automatically.
+- If connected to a cloud database (see "Establishing Azure Database Connection (Optional)" below), the data will be uploaded to the database automatically.
 If not, the data can be retrieved from CSV files that can be found on the computer:

     - Donor information: [id]_donor_info.csv
     - Medications: [id]_meds.csv